When is it too hot to walk your dog? Plus expert tips to cool your canine down

 As a heatwave sweeps across the UK, with temperatures reaching 40C in some areas, many are wondering if it's too hot to walk your dog.

-Although dogs should normally be walked everyday, they can't regulate their temperature in the same way that humans do, so hot temperatures can be deadly.
+Although dogs should normally be walked everyday, they can't regulate their temperature in the same way that humans do, so just like it can be too cold to walk your dog, hot temperatures can be deadly to our furry friends.
 We've spoken to the experts to find out what you should do when it's too hot to walk your dog.

 When is it too hot to walk your dog?